MortimerSnerd/pokey/README.md

   - fall
   - collide with BlockCharacter rects from the Blocksets

-- TTF font support
+✓ TTF font support
-  - Previously, have used guillotine partitioning to divide up a texture into areas the TTF library can cache into.
-It can be a little complicated, and can have interesting fragmentation issues.
+  ~~- Previously, have used guillotine partitioning to
+    divide up a texture into areas the TTF library can cache into.
+It can be a little complicated, and can have interesting fragmentation issues.~~
+  ✓ Change ui support to use ttf fonts instead of debug vector fonts.
-  - Possible simplification 1: Have a per-font/size glyph
+  ✓ Possible simplification 1: Have a per-font/size glyph
     cache, that we subdivide vertically into font-height strips.
 Letters go into those as we encounter them.
     No expectatation that a character will be removed from